-Depreciation is the systematic reduction in the recorded cost of a fixed asset.
+Depreciation is the systematic reduction of the recorded cost of a fixed asset.
 Examples of fixed assets that can be depreciated are buildings, furniture, and office equipment.
 The only exception is land, which is not depreciated (since land is not depleted over time, with the exception of natural resources).
 The reason for using depreciation is to match a portion of the cost of a fixed asset to the revenue that it generates; this is mandated under the matching principle, where you record revenues with their associated expenses in the same reporting period in order to give a complete picture of the results of a revenue-generating transaction.
 The net effect of depreciation is a gradual decline in the reported carrying amount of fixed assets on the balance sheet.

 It is very difficult to directly link a fixed asset with a revenue-generating activity, so we do not try - instead, we incur a steady amount of depreciation over the useful life of each fixed asset, so that the remaining cost of the asset on the company's records at the end of its useful life is only its salvage value.

 Inputs to Depreciation Accounting